 Skip to main content

-Verify Atlas understands your Schema
+Verify Atlas and Export Your Schema

 After successfully connecting to your database using Atlas, our next step will be to verify that Atlas is able to inspect your database schema and that it correctly normalizes it such that if re-applied to the database no diff will be detected.